 The last week of Lent before Easter is known as Holy Week, reflecting its significance for our church.
-Each night of the week, beginning with Palm Sunday, April 10, a reading service is held in the Home Church Sanctuary.
+Each evening of the week, beginning with Palm Sunday, March 24, a reading service is held in the Home Church Sanctuary.
 The readings cover Christ’s activities, humiliation and suffering during this week of the Crucifixion.

 From Sunday through Thursday, the services begin at 7 p.m.
 The Maundy Thursday service includes celebration of Holy Communion.

 At 2:15 p.m. on Good Friday, an additional reading service focuses on the Crucifixion.
 This service concludes quietly as the clock in the church tower strikes 3, which is thought to be the hour of Jesus' death.
 The Good Friday Lovefeast, at 7:30 p.m., is a high point of worship in the Home Church year.